Spain – Signing and sending documents with an apostille

 In Australia, DFAT is the issuing authority for the apostille which means that all documents intended for other member countries must be stamped with an apostille from DFAT.
 Documents that can be stamped with an apostille include public documents, like original Australian government documents, or private documents (some of those we’ve already outlined in the example above) which have been notarised by a notary public.
 This means that most clients who want to send documents from Australia to Spain must follow this two-step process of notarisation followed by an apostille.

 What can we do for you?

 If you’re signing documents that need to be used in Spain, then you’ll need to come in person to sign those documents in front of our notary public.
-Our notary public will then confirm that you signed your documents in their presence, they witnessed you sign your documents, and that they verified your identity according to your photograph identification document (generally your passport).
+Our notary public will confirm that you signed your documents in their presence, that they witnessed you sign your documents, and that they verified your identity according to your photo identification document (generally your passport).

 For clients who have their documents notarised by us, we can also help with arranging for the apostille from DFAT if they prefer to avoid the time and hassle of doing it themselves.
 When handled by us, the apostille process is as simple as leaving the documents with us to make all of the necessary arrangements.
 In all cases, whether you decide to do it yourself or ask us to do it for you, the apostille process will take some time and cannot be done immediately.

 Do you have any questions regarding this article?